 Studsvik AB is a Swedish public company with its registered office in Nyköping and is listed on Nasdaq Stockholm.
 The company is the parent of a Group that carries on business in nuclear technology in an international arena.
 Corporate governance is based on the Articles of Association and the Swedish Companies Act, a number of Swedish and foreign laws and ordinances and the Swedish Code of Corporate Governance (the Code).
-Studsvik has no departures from the Code to report.
+Studsvik has no deviations from the Code to report.

 General Meeting of Shareholders